nbarc888/507_assign_2/readme.md

 ## Query Results - see eval.txt for full results

 #### Total amt of patients:
+Results that there is a total 500 total patients within records.

 500
 ![ amount ](images/imagea.JPG)

 #### Top primary diagnoses by count:

+The most common primary diagnosis code is I10 which is hypertension.
 | Primary_icd | Count |
 |---|---|
 |I10	| 81 |